 The Town Hall is situated in the heart of New Galloway in the beautiful Glenkens area of Dumfries and Galloway.
 It is still owned by Dumfries and Galloway Council, but is managed by LING (Local Initiatives in New Galloway).
 The Town Hall has a new lease of life and is proving its value to the local community by providing a venue for a wide range of community activities, from lunches to sports evenings, pot luck suppers, family bingo and concerts.
 Click Events to find out more about forthcoming and regular events.

 If you want to get out and about in and around New Galloway, there are some wonderful walks of different lengths and degrees of challenge.
 From the main car park itself, there is a lovely three mile walk and just out beyond the golf course, there are lovely pathways to wander up, through the golf course woodlands.
 Great views from some higher vantage points.
-You can take a car along and there is parking available, or you can walk there along the road (maybe half a mile).
-There are plans to make this easier by clearing a pathway up on the verge off the road, but, at the moment, just stay close to the edge and don’t forget to walk on the right to face oncoming traffic.
+You can take a car along and there is parking available in a layby, or you can walk there from the golf course club house.
+Stay close to the lower edge, if you are skirting it, until you reach the little gate into the woodland.

 A little further afield, you can find your way to the Garroch Estate.
 Again, there are beautiful walks through acres of grounds though please note that some are out of use due to the damage done by gales earlier this year.
 Some are on farm vehicle tracks and others on woodland trails.
 The owner of the estate is pleased for people to enjoy the walks there, but please do be aware that this is a working farm and take great care not to alarm any animals.
 A group of volunteers is working to keep these pathways clear and well signposted.
 If you go on a Saturday morning, you might find a few of them at work.
 And, if you can offer a helping hand at all, they’ll be your friends for life.